rhubarbgroup/wp-object-cache-info-spec/README.md

 2. The item is not found in the RAM cache, but is found in the backing store.
 It is loaded into the RAM cache and returned to the caller: a Level 2 hit.
 3. Ihe item is not found in either cache: a Level 2 miss.

 When a caller stores an item in a persistent cache, the caching code stores it in the Level 1 RAM cache and writes it through to the Level 2 persistent cache.
 The write-through operation can be optimized away if the cached value of the stored item is already the same as the value being provided.
-Thus, the efficacy of the two-level cache can be measured with these numbers.
+Thus, the efficiency of the two-level cache can be measured with these numbers.

 * Found items in the Level 1 cache (cheap hits).
 * Found items in the Level 2 cache (expensive hits).